JetBrains/teamcity-documentation/topics/nuget-pack.md

 Properties

 </td>

 <td>

-Semicolon or new\-line separated list of package creation properties.
+Semicolon or new-line separated list of package creation properties.
 For example, to make a release build, you define here `Configuration=Release`.

 </td></tr><tr>